-- J. Mitchell Woman's Estate ch 4 'The Politics of Women's Liberation 2' on problems in socialist theories.
-Longer version in J. Mitchell Women: The Longest Revolution pp 17-55 and shorter version in M. Schneir The Vintage Book of Feminism - D. Adlam 'Socialist Feminism and Contemporary Politics' in Politics and Power 1 - S. Rowbotham et al Beyond the Fragments.
-Influential feminist critique of the practices of the socialist movement.
-See especially article by Rowbotham. - H. Hartmann The Unhappy Marriage of Marxism and Feminism, critique of Marxist explanations for women's oppression. - G. Kitching Rethinking Socialism ch 4 'Feminism; potential and actuality'.
-Critical reaction to feminist critiques of socialism. - S. Rowbotham Women, Resistance and Revolution.
-Account of role of feminism and women in revolutionary movements throughout history. - A. Phillips Divided Loyalties pp 122-48 and ch 6.
+J. Mitchell Woman's Estate ch 4 'The Politics of Women's Liberation 2' on problems in socialist theories.
+Longer version in J. Mitchell Women: The Longest Revolution pp 17-55 and shorter version in M. Schneir The Vintage Book of Feminism

+D. Adlam 'Socialist Feminism and Contemporary Politics' in Politics and Power 1

+Nancy Holmstrom, 'The Socialist Feminist Project', Monthly Review, 54, 10, 2003, argument for socialist feminism.
+Should be available online.
+See also her 2002 book with the same name.

+S. Rowbotham et al Beyond the Fragments.
+Influential feminist critique of the practices of the socialist movement, recently republished.
+See especially article by Rowbotham.

+H. Hartmann The Unhappy Marriage of Marxism and Feminism, critique of Marxist explanations for women's oppression.

+G. Kitching Rethinking Socialism ch 4 'Feminism; potential and actuality'.
+Critical reaction to feminist critiques of socialism.

+S. Rowbotham Women, Resistance and Revolution.
+Account of role of feminism and women in revolutionary movements throughout history.

+A. Phillips Divided Loyalties pp 122-48 and ch 6.
 Discusses the experience of women and feminism in the British labour movement.

-- D. Coole Women in Political Theory chs 7, 8 & 9.
-Discussion of utopian, Marxist and social democratic socialism from a feminist perspective. - D. Adlam et al ed Politics and Power Vol. 3 esp editorials and interviews with Morrell and Richardson
+D. Coole Women in Political Theory chs 7, 8 & 9.
+Discussion of utopian, Marxist and social democratic socialism from a feminist perspective.

+D. Adlam et al ed Politics and Power Vol. 3 esp editorials and interviews with Morrell and Richardson